atlregional/atltransit.org/pages/fares/passes.md

 <div class="row">
 	<div class="col-sm-6">
 		<p>
-			In addition to BreezeCard, most agencies offer their own fare products to use on their services.
+			In addition to the Breeze Card, most agencies offer their own fare products to use on their services.
 Agency passes can be purchased from each individual agency.
 		</p>
 	</div>
 	<div class="col-sm-6">